 Goldendoodles are not yet recognized by the American Kennel Club.
 That said, the breed’s popularity is on the rise due to their low-shedding quality, friendliness, and lovable, affectionate nature.

-Golden Retriever Poodle Mix Puppy — Before You Buy
+Golden Retriever Poodle Mix Puppies

 While these puppies have some of the most expensive prices for a crossbreed that you’ll likely find, they are also some of the cutest puppies you’ll ever see.
-Keep this in mind when going to see one, as you might not be unable to resist!
+Keep this in mind when going to see one, as you might not be able to resist!

-3 Little-Known Facts About Goldendoodles
+3 Little-Known Facts About the Goldendoodle

 While no dog is completely hypoallergenic, the Goldendoodle comes close.
 Most Goldendoodles hardly shed their coats, making them a great choice for owners with allergies.
 That said, they can still have dandruff, and their saliva and urine can also set off allergies.